MA Computer Games: Art & Design

 Internship and Research Pathways

 There are two pathways available to all students in the MA Computer Games - Internship or Research.
-The pathway must be chosen at the moment of your enrolment, but might be changed on a case-by-case basis.
+The pathway must be chosen when you enrol but it may be changed on a case-by-case basis.

 Internship

-Students on the Internship pathway are required to take part in an industry placement during the Summer Term.
-This is the perfect option if you want to use this opportunity to kickstart your career in the game industry.
-We have a strong network of games companies and studios and have a succeeded in placing a large number of students, many of which have gone on to permanent jobs in the organisation.
-In additional to paid commercial placement, we offer the option of projects that are sponsored and co-supervised by non-profit organisations or other academic departments or institutions.
+Students on the Internship pathway take part in an industry placement during the Summer Term.
+This is the perfect opportunity to kickstart your career in the game industry.
+We have a strong network of games companies and studios and have helped obtain placements for a significant number of students, many of whom secured permanent employement following this.

 Research